The Impact of Workplace Design on Productivity

 iii) Reduce bespoke fixed fit-out components and adopt re-locatable components

-iv) Systematically evaluate the utilisation of space and technology alongside shifting work
+iv) Systematically evaluate the utilisation of space and technology alongside shifting work practices”

-The review also looked at how office layout can walk the line between providing collaborative space and private space free from distraction.
+Office layouts can walk the line between providing collaborative space and private space free from distraction.
 Research from Brill et al (2001, p 26) found the following results for how different layouts affected concentration.

 Rarely Distracted